ssato/python-anyconfig/README.rst

 CLI frontend
 -------------

-There is a CLI frontend 'anyconfig_cli' for its demonstration purpose.
+There is a CLI frontend 'anyconfig_cli' to demonstrate the power of this library.

 It can process various config files and output a merged config file::